Associate Dean of Taught Programmes: Development and Recruitment

 Moores, E., Tsouknida, E. and Romani, C. (submitted).
 Adults with dyslexia can use cues to orient and constrain attention but have a smaller and weaker attentional spotlight.

-Cassim, R., Talcott, J.B. and Moores, E. (in press).
-Adults with dyslexia demonstrate large effects of crowding and detrimental effects of distractors in a visual tilt discrimination task.
-PLoS One.
+Cassim, R., Talcott, J.B. and Moores, E. (2014).
+Adults with dyslexia demonstrate large effects of crowding and detrimental effects of distractors in a visual tilt discrimination task

 Reddy P.A. and Moores, E. (2012).
 Placement year academic benefit revisited: effects of demographics, prior achievement and degree programme.
 Teaching in Higher Education, 17, 153-165